Atomwaffenverbotsvertrag UNO 2017

 2. Each State Party, with respect to areas under its jurisdiction or control

-contaminated as a result of activities related to the testing or use of nuclear weapons
+contaminated as a result of activities related to the testing or use of nuclear

-or other nuclear explosive devices, shall take necessary and appropriate measures
+or other nuclear explosive devices, shall take necessary and appropriate

 towards the environmental remediation of areas so contaminated.